angeldothycodes/AZ-900-JOURNEY/Adam_Marczak_Episode24_Azure DDoS Protection | Distributed Denial of Service.md

 As I mentioned previously, DDoS protection has 2 tiers:

 > **Basic** which is automatically enabled for all Azure services.
-If you use any Azure services which are exposed to a public internet and could be targeted by DDoS attack, those are automatically protected by the basic tier of Azure DDoS protection
+If you use any Azure services which are exposed to a public internet and could be targeted by DDoS attack, those are automatically protected by the basic tier of Azure DDoS protection.

+> The **Standard** tier which provides additional mitigation and monitoring capabilities for all of the resources which are located within Azure Virtual Networks.

+**Standard** tier uses machine learning, it uses that to analyze the traffic patterns for your application for better accuracy.

+In general, standard is for those more high-value applications and as